fourTheorem/workshops/cat-detector/system/README.md

 $ bash ./deploy.sh
 ```

-The system can be reomved using:
+The system can be removed using:

 ```
 $ bash ./remove.sh